 A History of Success: Conservation in Coastal Mountains Land Trust’s ‘Focus Areas’

-Since its founding, Coastal Mountains Land Trust has focused its efforts on preserving our regions most spectacular landscapes.
-These areas, the Ducktrap River, Bald and Ragged Mountains, Hurd’s Pond, and Passy Greenway contain vital wildlife habitat, for flora and fauna from bald eagles to smooth sandwort.
+Since its founding, Coastal Mountains Land Trust has focused its efforts on conserving our region's most spectacular landscapes, that also contain wildlife habitat.
 They provide clean water, clean air, and scenic vistas.
 They are places to find peace and explore.
 They define our region’s remarkable sense of place.

-Thanks to our organization’s work over the last 30-plus years, these areas will remain natural and open to public use permanently.
+Because of our work, these areas remain natural and open to public use permanently.
 These are our ‘focus areas’; large natural landscapes that contain the highest priorities for conservation in our service region.
-Conservation in focus areas form the backbone of our land protection work.
+Conservation in focus areas is the priority of our land protection work.

 Strategically pursuing focus areas has been tremendously successful.
-While there is still work to be done in each area, we have conserved the vast majority of the Ducktrap and Bald and Ragged focus areas and have done incredibly meaningful and well-loved projects in the Passy Greenway and Hurd’s Pond areas.
+While there is still work to be done in each area, we have conserved the vast majority of the Ducktrap River, the Bald & Ragged mountains, and have done incredibly meaningful and well-loved projects in the Belfast and Hurd’s Pond.

 The Ducktrap River

-As part of the 26 organization Ducktrap Coalition, we have conserved a total of 1,941 acres along the Ducktrap River and its three major tributaries through 27 unique projects, since 1995.
+As a leader of the 26 organization in the Ducktrap Coalition, we have conserved a total of 1,941 acres along the Ducktrap River and its three major tributaries through 27 unique projects, since 1995.
 We have protected over 85% of the rivers shorefront.
 1,136 of acres form the Ducktrap River Preserve, that is open to the public for hiking, skiing, snowmobiling, fishing, and hunting, with a further 805 acres transferred to the State of Maine or conservation easements.